 Richard was appointed Pro-Vice-Chancellor of the Division of Sciences in 2017 and is proud to head the Division at New Zealand's most science intensive university.
 The team he leads are dedicated to ensure outstanding support for the Division as it aspires to lead the University in its drive for internationally recognised excellence in all of its activities with a strong emphasis on research and research-led teaching.

 Charlotte provides executive assistance to the Pro-Vice-Chancellor including correspondence, research, compliance with University and Divisional policies, Human Resources administrative processes and general office administration.

-In her Deputy Pro-Vice-Chancellor role, Janice supports the Pro-Vice-Chancellor and deputises for him in an official capacity as required.
+Janice supports the Pro-Vice-Chancellor and deputises for him in an official capacity as required.
 As Associate Dean (Academic) Janice supports and monitors the academic work of the Division’s departments in relation to curriculum development, quality assurance and the implementation of University policies.
 Janice leads and supports strategic developments relating to academic matters at both the Divisional and University levels.

 Janice has been a member of the Department of Psychology at Otago since 1991.
 Her research investigates the mechanisms that allow for successful face perception, including the role attention plays.
 Current interests also include age-related changes in emotion perception and the effects of ageing on socio-cognitive function.
 Janice delights in teaching Otago students both in the classroom and in the lab.

 Cathy’s role involves leading and managing the provision of professional business and operations support services to the Division.
 She works with other Client Services Managers to ensure consistent work processes and procedures are implemented across the Division and University.
 If a department has any special projects or requires additional administrative support for any reason, please contact her.